ThomasKaiser/Knowledge/articles/Quick_Preview_of_NanoPi_R5S.md

 More information can be found in [FriendlyELEC's wiki](https://wiki.friendlyelec.com/wiki/index.php/NanoPi_R5S).

-As router/firewall R5S is positioned between the older R2S (RK3328 with 2 x GbE) and R4S (RK3399 with 2 x GbE) and upcoming R6S (RK3588S with 1 x GbE + 2 x 2.5GbE).

 ## RK3568

 At the heart of the device is Rockchip's RK3568 SoC in the more recent RK3568B2 variant which is a plastic package version of original RK3568 that came in a metal-can type packaging.
-Rockchip's BSP kernel allows to differentiate since all those boards using the plastic RK3568B2 variant (Banana Pi R2 Pro, [Mrkaio AIO-M68S](https://archive.ph/oibqp), NanoPi R5S, ODROID-M1, and Radxa ROCK 3A) show up with `rockchip-cpuinfo cpuinfo: SoC: 35682000` in `dmesg` output while older Firefly RK3568-ROC-PC with the metal variant reads `(35681000)`.
+Rockchip's BSP kernel seems to allow for differentiation since all those boards using the plastic RK3568B2 variant (Banana Pi R2 Pro, [Mrkaio AIO-M68S](https://archive.ph/oibqp), NanoPi R5S, ODROID-M1, and Radxa ROCK 3A) show up with `rockchip-cpuinfo cpuinfo: SoC: 35682000` in `dmesg` output while older Firefly RK3568-ROC-PC with the metal variant reads `35681000`.

-Asides packaging they are the same: RK3568(B2) is a quad-core Cortex-A55 SoC said to be made in a '22nm process' and clocking *up to* 2 GHz.
+Asides packaging they should be the same: RK3568(B2) is a quad-core Cortex-A55 SoC said to be made in a '22nm process' and clocking *up to* 2 GHz.

 The CPU cores support the following extensions: 'fp asimd evtstrm aes pmull sha1 sha2 crc32 atomics fphp asimdhp cpuid asimdrdm lrcpc dcpop asimddp'.
 The topology looks like this: